 All of these symptoms are caused by the median nerve being squeezed and irritated.
 Refer to the Carpal Tunnel Syndrome Anatomy page to understand the parts of your body are the most impacted by this condition.

 Typical symptoms of Carpal Tunnel Syndrome include aching or pain in the wrist, numbness and tingling of the thumb, the index and middle finger, and often part of the ring finger.

-Loss of range of motion is also often caused by the shoulder blades becoming stuck, preventing the normal full motion of the shoulders and arms without strain to the whole upper body complex.
-Adhesions of this nature will create areas that tug on injured nerves as the sufferer moves shoulders and arms, contributing to further strain and irritation for the over stimulated and injured median nerve.
+One of the Carpal Tunnel Syndrome symptoms that people often miss is the loss of range of motion in the arms due to the shoulder blades becoming stuck, preventing the normal full motion of the shoulders and arms.
+This creates strain to the whole upper body, particularly through the armpits which is the uppermost point where the median nerve can become irritated.
+Adhesions here will tug on the median nerves as you move your shoulders and arms, contributing to the strain and irritation of your injured median nerve.

 To learn more about Carpal Tunnel Syndrome, visit the following sections: